rent-management-system/Rent-management--system--payment-processing-service/README.md

     -   **Responses**:
         -   `200 OK`: Returns a JSON object with various metrics.

+## Chapa Payment Gateway Integration
+This microservice deeply integrates with the **Chapa Payment Gateway**, a leading payment solution tailored for the Ethiopian market.
+This integration is a cornerstone of the service, offering several key advantages:

+-   **Localized Payment Options**: Chapa enables support for various local payment methods, making the payment process accessible and convenient for users in Ethiopia.
+-   **Seamless Checkout Experience**: By leveraging Chapa's API, the service provides a smooth and secure checkout flow, redirecting users to Chapa's hosted payment page and handling post-payment redirects back to the frontend.
+-   **Real-time Status Updates**: Chapa's robust webhook system allows the microservice to receive instant notifications on payment status changes (success, failure, pending), ensuring that payment records are always up-to-date.
+-   **Enhanced Security**: The integration includes webhook signature verification, adding an extra layer of security to ensure that incoming webhook notifications are legitimate and untampered.
+-   **Reliable Transaction Verification**: Beyond webhooks, the service actively verifies payment statuses with Chapa's API, providing a double-check mechanism for critical transactions.

+This strategic integration with Chapa not only streamlines payment processing but also significantly enhances the user experience by providing a trusted and efficient payment infrastructure.

 ## Scheduled Tasks
 The service includes an asynchronous scheduler (`APScheduler`) to run background tasks:
 -   **`timeout_pending_payments`**: Runs every 24 hours.
 It queries the database for payments with `PENDING` status that were created more than `PAYMENT_TIMEOUT_DAYS` (configured in `.env`) ago and updates their status to `FAILED`.
 It also attempts to notify the Property Listing Service about these failed payments.